 The Survey Section will review the petition for completeness and verify the state’s jurisdiction under AS 40.15.305(e), AS 19.30.410 or AS 29.35.090 for this area, and that fees and costs have been paid.
-Preliminary Finding and Decision will be released.
+The petition packet will be reviewed by the Department of Transportation and Public Facilities (DOT/PF), DNR regional office, and affected state agencies.
+A Preliminary Finding and Decision will be prepared.
 Then a public notice will be published.
-After the close of the written comments period, the Director of the Division of Mining, Land, and Water will approve or disapprove the petition.
-This written Finding and Decision will be subject to a 20-day appeal period before any vacation document may be signed.
+After the close of the written comment period, a public hearing will be held.
+Then the Director of the Division of Mining, Land, and Water will make a Final Decision to approve or disapprove the petition.
+This Decision will be subject to a 20-day appeal period before any vacation document may be signed.

-The department’s decision of whether to vacate is based on consideration of the comments received by mail and E-mail, DOT/PF, and research by DNR staff.
+The department’s decision of whether it is in the State's best interest to vacate is based on consideration of the comments received by mail and E-mail, DOT/PF, affected State agencies, and research by DNR staff.

-In addition to the comments received DNR staff will also consider the existing easement and the possible alternate access in terms of underlying land ownership, land management policies, current public use patterns, and practicality of use.
+In addition to the comments received, DNR staff and DOT/PF will also consider the existing easement and the possible alternate access in terms of underlying land ownership, land management policies, current public use patterns, and practicality of use.
 These factors establish the scope of the department’s administrative review and finding.